Tax guide

 How MyeCA helps

-MyeCA's role is readiness and document support.
-We help organize the file, flag mismatches, identify missing records, and connect the scheme requirement to the business documents.
+MyeCA's role in MSME and Udyam work is readiness and document support.
+We help organise the file, flag inconsistencies, identify missing records, and connect the scheme's specific requirements to the documents the business already has.
 This is different from promising approval.
-The final decision always depends on the official authority, scheme conditions, and the facts of the application.
+The final decision rests with the official sanctioning authority, and it depends on the scheme conditions and the facts presented.

 Final checklist

-Before applying for any MSME subsidy or benefit, confirm the Udyam certificate, business bank account, core registrations, invoices, project proof, and scheme-specific eligibility note.
-If the file cannot explain the claim clearly, pause and fix the records first.
+Before submitting any MSME subsidy or benefit application, confirm that the Udyam certificate is current, the business bank account matches the registration, core registrations are in order, relevant invoices and project evidence are available, and the scheme-specific eligibility note is complete.
+If the file cannot clearly support the claim being made, pause and address the gaps before proceeding.